mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 ## Recommened BIOS Settings / Modifications
 Incorrect modification may brick you device, please be CAREFUL when operating.
 - `Secure Boot: Disabled`
-  - It's unbootable without setting this to `Disabled`.
+  - It will be unbootable without setting this to `Disabled`.
 - `Fast Boot: Disabled`
   - This item may lead to unstability.
-  - I suggest you turn this OFF.
+  - You had better turn this OFF.
 Trust me.
 - `VT-d: Disabled`
-  - Dortania's guide suggests setting this to `Disabled`.
+  - Dortania's guide suggests us setting this to `Disabled`.
 - `SATA mode: AHCI`
-  - It's unbootable without setting this to AHCI.
+  - It will be unbootable without setting this to `AHCI`.
   - Boot into BIOS and switch to Main tab.
   - Press `Ctrl + S`, then the hidden item will show up.
   - Toggle the option to `AHCI`.